 Welcare undertakes a variety of fundraising activities to support our strategy of delivering better outcomes for children and families.
-We are a registered member of the Fundraising Regulator and our Fundraising & Marketing Manager is a member of the Institute of Fundraising (IoF).
-As such we abide by the Fundraising Promise and the IoF Codes of Practice.
+We are a registered member of the Fundraising Regulator.
+We abide by the Fundraising Promise and the Institute of Fundraising Codes of Practice.

 We commit to fundraising ethically, responsibly and with our donors in mind.
 We care about our supporters, what they think about our fundraising and always promise to be transparent, fair and legally compliant.
 We will always respect the privacy and contact preferences of our donors.
-We will respond promptly to requests to cease contact or complaints and act as best we can to address their issues.
-Any enquiries regarding fundraising can be directed to fundraising@welcare.org, while complaints should be made in writing to: Welcare

-Fundraising, 19 Frederick Crescent, London, SW9 6XN.
+We will respond promptly to requests to cease contact or complaints and act as best we can to address their concerns.
+Any enquiries regarding fundraising can be directed to fundraising@welcare.org, while complaints should be made in writing to: Welcare Fundraising, 19 Frederick Crescent, London, SW9 6XN.
 We have not received any complaints about our fundraising practices.
 We do not use the services of commercial fundraisers.

 We recognise the need to monitor our activities consistently to ensure our fundraising is being conducted to the highest possible standards.
-We have developed, and continue to refine, a broad range of quality assurance methods to do this including: supporter feedback analysis, training and development of our professional fundraiser and annual data audits.
+We have developed, and continue to refine, a broad range of quality assurance methods to do this including: supporter feedback analysis, staff training and development of our professional fundraiser and annual data audits.
 We have taken steps to ensure compliance with the General Data Protection Regulation (GDPR).

-Our fundraising strategy is approved by our Finance and Development Committee, consisting of four trustees, the CEO and Fundraising Manager.
+Our fundraising strategy is approved by our Finance and Development Committee, consisting of five trustees, the CEO and, until her resignation in December 2018, the Fundraising Manager.
 This committee has responsibility for overseeing all aspects of quality assurance and compliance relating to fundraising, and makes recommendations to the Board of Trustees.